katerynakim/acme-webdesign/development-strategy.md

 Added all nessesaty CSS: changed the positioning, added nice background, added form element.
 * after all commits are done I merged branch into master.
+## 3. 3-main

+### Repo

+The user story was created on branch named 3-main.
+After all commites were done branch was merged to master branch.

+### HTML

+Added following sections: boxes.
+This user story will show in boxing sections which services are provided by the company.

+### CSS

+Added all nessesaty CSS: changed the positioning of boxing elements.
+* after all commits are done I merged branch into master.

 ## Finishing Touches